 Thank you for your interest in supporting the Irvine Public Schools Foundation.
 Your gift will help IPSF continue in our mission to enrich the educational experience of each child in every school.
-To express our gratitude to our donors, donations of $100 or more will be recognized in our Annual Report, unless you request to remain anonymous.

 Educational Excellence Fund

 State funding does not provide adequate resources to provide the world class educational experience that every parent wants for their child.
 The IPSF Educational Excellence Fund raises money to help Irvine schools bridge the funding gap.
 Since 1996, IPSF has donated more than $68 million to support Irvine schools in critical areas including teacher salaries, music, STEAM, teacher grants, and health & wellness.

 All contributions to IPSF are tax deductible, and thanks to a challenge grant from the City of Irvine, all contributions are matched dollar for dollar, doubling the impact to our students.

 Great schools don’t just happen – it takes a community dedicated to education to make a difference.
 Donate today to make your impact!